Frequently Asked Questions

 What if I want to pay on my account and there is no one in the office at that time?

-CCC has provided a SECURE locked payment drop box on the counter at the front office.
+CCC has provided a SECURE locked payment drop box located on the wall outside the front office.
 Envelopes are provided for CASH payments.
-When paying with cash, simply complete the information on the front of the envelope, place the cash inside the envelope, seal the envelope and drop the envelope in the ;locked, secure payment box.
-Checks DO NOT have to be placed in envelopes, they can be dropped directly into the payment box.
-Credit card payments are accepted by the Director or Assistant Director only.
-Credit Card payments can be placed over the phone - but only with the Director or Assistant Director.
+When paying with cash, simply complete the information on the front of the envelope, place the cash inside the envelope, seal the envelope and drop the envelope in the; locked, secure payment box.
+Checks DO NOT have to be placed in envelopes; they can be dropped directly into the payment box.
+CCC does NOT accept credit card payments at this time.

 My child acts like they don't want to come to school in the mornings?